noahap/it567/README.md

 ### This code provides the following functionalities:
 1. Allow command-line switches to specify a host and port.
 2. Present a simple response to the user.
-3. Allow more than one host to be scanned – 10 points maximum.
+3. Allow more than one host to be scanned
 	- Reading a text file of host IP’s or reading a range from the command line
-		- Doing both
+		- Does both
-	- Allowing different ways to specify hosts (subnet mask and range) – 5 points.
+	- Allowing different ways to specify hosts (subnet mask and range)

 4. Allow multiple ports to be specified